PRIArobotics/HedgehogIDE/docs/plugins.md

 *IMPORTANT*: Every plugin MUST call this function after performing any of there early stage SDK calls, even those which do not perform any initialization-phase SDK calls at all.

+### Core Plugin Events
+Core events are fired within the `misc` namespace (use `sdk.misc.on(EVENT, ...)` to register to them).

+#### `programExecute`
+Called whenever a user starts a program.
+No payload is passed for this event.

+#### `programTerminate`
+Called whenever a program terminated.
+This can be either cause by a user action (the user clicking on the stop program button) or when the program terminated by itself.

+Payload:
+- `error`: Optional error.

 ### SDK documentation
 Documentation on the SDK modules can be found in the sdk directory.